cp2mkc0c023760he/2024-Final-Project/README.md

 Source: colah's blog

 Advantages:

 * Good at capturing sequential dependencies in time series data.
-*"Able to learn features autonomously
+* Able to learn features autonomously
 * Provides some interpretability.

 Disadvantages:

 * Struggles with long-range dependencies in noisy markets.
 * Computationally expensive to train.
 * Susceptible to overfitting.